MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Azure-UX-Web-Theme-in-AD-FS.md

 - Do not add any padding around the logo within the asset.
 Ensure that the asset background is transparent.

 ### Background
 - size 1024 x 1080 pixels with a file size of no greater than 200KB.
-You should use the highest resolution possible with aspect ratio 16:9/16:10 tht keeps the image size under the restriction.
+You should use the highest resolution possible with aspect ratio 16:9/16:10 that keeps the image size under the restriction.

 ## Next Steps
 - [AD FS Customization in Windows Server 2016](AD-FS-Customization-in-Windows-Server-2016.md)